Sunday, January 09, 2011

 Ayat 130 - But if they separate (by divorce), Allah will enrich each (of them) from His abundance.
 And ever is Allah Encompassing and Wise.

 Quran seems to be the only religion which permits Divorce between couples, if there is no means of reconcialition or if they do not wish to continue their marriage.
 But contrary to what people might think the divorce rate in Muslims isn't as high if you check comparative statistics around the world.
 And it might not always be from husband's side.
-The wife can also seek divorce from her husband (a right given to her some 1400 years ago!).
+The wife can also seek divorce from her husband in Islam through 'Khula' (a right given to her some 1400 years ago!).
 Though many religions did not originally have the divorce built within their religious texts, they were later included to suit their present day requirements.
 While some religions have added divorce under certain conditions, they continue to consider re-marriage as adultery.
 Further to suit today's times, rules have been manually made and included in country laws to make provisions for re-marriage and other rights for women.

 The last few ayats (verses) talk about Mary and Jesus :